 A user takes an action that requires access to a cloud-based data source.

-For example, you open a workbook that’s published to Tableau Server.
+For example, you open a workbook that’s published to Tableau Online.

 Tableau directs the user to the cloud data provider’s sign-in page.
 The information that is sent to the data provider identifies Tableau as the requesting site.

-When the user signs in to the data, the provider prompts the user to confirm their authorization for Tableau Server to access the data.
+When the user signs in to the data, the provider prompts the user to confirm their authorisation for Tableau Online to access the data.

-Upon the user's confirmation, the data provider sends an access token back to Tableau Server.
+Upon the user's confirmation, the data provider sends an access token back to Tableau Online.

-Tableau Server presents the workbook and data to the user.
+Tableau Online presents the workbook and data to the user.

 The following user workflows can use the OAuth process:

-Creating a workbook and connecting to the data source from Tableau Desktop or from Tableau Server.
+Creating a workbook and connecting to the data source from Tableau Desktop or from Tableau Online.

 Publishing a data source from Tableau Desktop.

-Signing in to Tableau Server from an approved client, such as Tableau Mobile or Tableau Desktop.
+Signing in to a Tableau Online site from an approved client, such as Tableau Mobile or Tableau Desktop.